automenta/spimedb/README.md

 	'@': [
 	    1.3,                            //point, matches within a finite epsilon range determined by floating poitn precision [ -558.0, 2494.0 ],             //bounded range
-	    [ -Infinity, +Infinifty ],      //matches any
+	    [ -Infinity, +Infinity ],      //matches any
 	    NaN                             //matches any (shorter)
 	]

 ```

-## Spacetime vector space semantics
+## Spacetime Vector Semantics

-projection models (choose a default or assign these id's for encoding type):
+Spatial projection models resolve an internal spatial vector.
+The protocol must specify a default and assign these id's for specific encoding type:

 ### lon/lat/alt/unixtime
  * __longitude (X) first, then latitude (Y).__ for consistency with usual X,Y vector ordering